edgio-docs/edgio-docs/src/guides/v7/performance/caching.md

 ### Cache Directives (Response Headers) {/* response-headers */}

-The amount of time that an asset will be cached on our edge servers is determined by the response headers returned by the origin server when a client requests it.
-By default, our CDN honors the following response headers:
+An origin server or the Serverless layer may include headers in the response that contain cache directives.
+These cache directives may determine how long our servers will cache that response.
+By default, our servers honor the following response headers:

-- **Cache-Control: private:** Prevents our edge servers from caching the response.
+- **Cache-Control: private:** Prevents our servers from caching the response.
-- **Cache-Control: no-store:** Prevents our edge servers from caching the response.
+- **Cache-Control: no-store:** Prevents our servers from caching the response.
-- **Cache-Control: no-cache:** Requires our edge servers or the client to revalidate cached content.
+- **Cache-Control: no-cache:** Requires our servers or the client to revalidate cached content.
-- **Pragma: no-cache:** Requires our edge servers or the client to revalidate cached content.
+- **Pragma: no-cache:** Requires our servers or the client to revalidate cached content.
-- **Cache-Control: s-maxage:** Determines the requested content's time-to-live (TTL) on our edge servers.
+- **Cache-Control: s-maxage:** Determines the requested content's time-to-live (TTL) on our servers.
 TTL identifies the amount of time that cached content can be served without revalidation.
-- **Cache-Control: max-age:** Determines the requested content's TTL on the user agent and our edge servers.
+- **Cache-Control: max-age:** Determines the requested content's TTL on the user agent and our servers.
 - **Expires:** Defines an expiration date for the requested content's TTL.
 The requested content will be considered stale after the specified date/time.

   <Callout type="info">